PhoenixIndustries/phoenixblog/README.md

-# Manjaro Homepage
+# manjaro.org

-This project is being developed for Manjaro, this readme is a work in progress if anything is missing let us know.
+This readme is a work in progress if anything is missing let us know.

 ## Getting Started